mindspore-ai/docs/docs/federated/docs/source_en/image_classification_application_in_cross_silo.md

 │   │   ├── 1  # Store image data corresponding to category 1
 │   │   │        ......
 │   │   └── 61  # Store image data corresponding to category 61
-│   └── test  # Test dataset，with the same directory structure as train
+│   └── test  # Test dataset, with the same directory structure as train │              ......
-│              ......
 │
 └── dataset_6  # The dataset of Client 6